Amir Esmailian: Career

 In 2016, Esmailian discovered the Toronto-based rapper and record producer Nav, signing him to XO and becoming his co-manager.
 In February 2017, Nav released his debut self-titled mixtape, in which him and Esmailian were the executive producers of.
 Esmailian would go on to be an executive producer on Nav and Metro Boomin's collaborative mixtape, Perfect Timing, alongside the two in July of that year.

 In May 2018, Nav released his debut studio album, Reckless, in 2018, in which Esmailian executive produced alongside Nav.
-Also in June 2018, Esmailian earned songwriting credits on The Carters' Everything is Love album with "Friends", a song in which Nav co-produced since it was an instrumental version of a track left off from Reckless.
-He would again earn executive producer credits alongside Nav and The Weeknd on Nav's second studio album, Bad Habits, which was released in March 2019, and debuted and peaked at number one on the Billboard 200 chart.
-In May 2020, Esmailian, Nav, and The Weeknd again executive produced Nav's third studio album, Good Intentions and its deluxe reissue, Brown Boy 2, the former that once again debuted and peaked at number one on the Billboard 200 chart.
+Also in June 2018, Esmailian earned songwriting credits on the Carters' Everything is Love album with "Friends", a song in which Nav co-produced since it was an instrumental version of a track left off from Reckless.
+He would again earn executive producer credits alongside Nav and the Weeknd on Nav's second studio album, Bad Habits, which was released in March 2019, and debuted and peaked at number one on the Billboard 200 chart.
+In May 2020, Esmailian, Nav, and the Weeknd again executive produced Nav's third studio album, Good Intentions and its deluxe reissue, Brown Boy 2, the former that once again debuted and peaked at number one on the Billboard 200 chart.
 Esmailian is also credited as a producer for seven songs and a songwriter for nine songs on the album.
 In November 2020, he would go on again to be an executive producer alongside Wheezy on Nav's commercial mixtape, Emergency Tsunami.

-In April 2019, Esmailian premiered 21 previously unreleased songs on the fifth episode of The Weeknd's Beats 1 radio show, Memento Mori.
+In April 2019, Esmailian premiered 21 previously unreleased songs on the fifth episode of the Weeknd's Beats 1 radio show, Memento Mori.
 Tracks by Lil Uzi Vert, Young Thug, Travis Scott, Gunna, Nav, 21 Savage, Offset, Gucci Mane, Future, and others were played.
 In 2020, Esmailian launched a Champagne named Noirblanc, under the house name Xavier D’Orsenac.

+On April 29, 2024, Esmailian's house in Encino was the target of a shooting, perpetrated by three unknown assailants who fired multiple times onto his home striking a security guard.